-- A significant redevelopment of West Hampstead Underground Station, including greater capacity at the entrance/exit and the installation of lifts. - An extensive redevelopment of West Hampstead Overground Station, allowing for greater passenger numbers and giving additional space for pedestrians at the entrance to the station on West End Lane. - The provision of a new GP surgery and/or a primary health care clinic. - The provision of new primary school places and nurseries. - The provision of new social housing. - The provision of new community facilities and/or a new community centre in particular to cater for the needs of young and old people living in the Area. - The provision new east/west and north/south pedestrian and cycle links possibly including new bridges and paths. - The provision of new green/open space, parks and trees.
+- A significant redevelopment of West Hampstead Underground Station, including greater capacity at the entrance/exit and the installation of lifts. - An extensive redevelopment of West Hampstead Overground Station, allowing for greater passenger numbers and giving additional space for pedestrians at the entrance to the station on West End Lane. - The provision of a new GP surgery and/or a primary health care clinic. - The provision of a new primary school, a new secondary school & new nursery places. - The provision of new social housing. - The provision of new community facilities and/or a new community centre in particular to cater for the needs of young and old people living in the Area. - The provision new east/west and north/south pedestrian and cycle links including new bridges and paths - and improvements to existing paths. - The provision of green/open space, parks and trees as well as 'green corridors'. - A limit on the height of new developments. - The protection of views across the WHGA.

 The target of 100 new jobs in the Growth Area is considered to be too low and should be increased.
 In line with Objective 4, there is greater scope for providing additional employment opportunities in the Growth Area.
+This figure should also take into account the significant loss of jobs from sites in and around the Growth Area, so should be a net figure.
 Developments should provide flexible employment space for a wide range of businesses.